damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 ### 401k<a name="401k"></a>

 1. You are eligible to participate in GitLab’s 401k as of the 1st of the month after your hire date.
-1. You will receive a notification on your homepage in Trinet Passport once eligible, if you follow the prompts it will take you to the Transamerica website https://www.ta-retirement.com/ or skip logging in to Trinet Passport and go directly to https://www.ta-retirement.com/ after the 1st of the month after your hire date.
+1. You will receive a notification on your homepage in TriNet Passport once eligible, if you follow the prompts it will take you to the Transamerica website https://www.ta-retirement.com/ or skip logging in to TriNet Passport and go directly to https://www.ta-retirement.com/ after the 1st of the month after your hire date.
 1. Once on the home page of https://www.ta-retirement.com/ go to "First Time User Register Here".
 1. You will be prompted for the following information